Spiral Knights: History

 Spiral Knights has been in development since around 2007.
 The game was released to advance testers on November 12, 2009 and to the general public on April 4, 2011.
 The game was released through the Steam software distribution system on June 14, 2011.
 It was also made available through gaming web sites such as Kongregate and Armor Games.
-The game, along with most of Three Rings's software, ran on Java 6.
+The game, along with most of Three Rings's software, originally ran on Java 6; as of February 2026, it bundles a Java 21 runtime as part of the installation.

 As encouragement to get players in the game, Team Fortress 2 added a special item for any players that completed the first mission.
 Players who own both games will receive a message from Saxton Hale offering the promotion.

 Critical response to Spiral Knights was positive.
 Ars Technica's Andrew Webster wrote, "The quality of free-to-play games continues to rise, and Spiral Knights is proof of this.
 It's fun, addictive..."
 Tony Sims wrote for Wired, "It is very fun and addictive, however hardcore gamers might find it too old-school."

 The game was nominated for the 2011 Game Developers Choice Online Awards in four categories: Best Visual Online Arts, Best Online Game Design, Best Audio for an Online Game, and Best New Online Game.
 It won the award for Best Online Game Design.

 For the first two years of the game's general availability, playing time was restricted by the in-game commodity of energy.
-Tom Senior of PC Gamer wrote, "When an energy drought stops play halfway through a session with friends, it’s like being poked in the eye."
+Tom Senior of PC Gamer wrote, "When an energy drought stops play halfway through a session with friends, it's like being poked in the eye."
 However, the energy system was redesigned in the July 30, 2013 game update, and this criticism no longer applies.

 Nick Popovich was the lead designer of Spiral Knights for all of its early development.
 On January 16, 2014, Popovich resigned his position at Three Rings, leaving the continuing development of the game to the rest of the Spiral Knights team.

 On April 6, 2016, ownership of the game was transferred to the company Grey Havens.
 Grey Havens is a group of former Three Rings employees, which was founded to keep Three Rings games online.
 By July 2018 the game had over 5 million registered accounts through Steam.
 (This figure does not include accounts created through other means, such as the game's web site.)